agentcrumbs

 The init skill

-The agentcrumbs/init skill deserves special mention.
-It's the entry point for setting up agentcrumbs in any project.
+The agentcrumbs/init skill is the entry point for setting up agentcrumbs in any project.

 When the agent runs init, it: